warner/petmail/docs/mailbox.rst

   encrypt the outer message, which will be decrypted by the mailbox.
 The intention is to conceal the ultimate recipient of each inner message from an eavesdropper watching the mailbox's inlet.
-* Client Identifier.
-This is a 32-byte string, unique to each client.
+* Sender-Specific Transport ID (STID).
+This is a re-randomizable encrypted token, unique to each channel (e.g. sender+receiver, independent for the two directions).
+The sender will use this to create a per-message MSTID, placed inside the outer-encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
+Mailboxes will decrypt this to obtain the (non-sender-specific) Transport ID (TID), which lets them determine which recipient should receive the message.
-  Messages will contain this identifier inside the outer-encrypted payload, so it will be visible to the mailbox service itself, but not to an eavesdropper.
-Mailboxes will maintain a table mapping client-identifier to the client, allowing each client to fetch only its own messages.
+* Channel ID (CID): another re-randomizable token, also unique to the sender+receiver pair.
+This is delivered next to the MSTID, but not decrypted by the mailbox server.
+Instead, it is decrypted by the final recipient to determine which channel the message is associated with.

-Recipients will also supply a Recipient Pubkey to the sender.
-This is independent of the mailbox descriptors.
-This pubkey will be used to encrypt the inner message, to be decrypted by the recipient, not the mailbox.
+Recipients will also supply two box/unbox public keys to the sender, independent of the mailbox descriptors, named "stable", and "current".
+The "current" pubkey may be updated by subsequent messages later.
+These pubkeys will be used to encrypt the inner messages, to provide forward-secrecy.

 Multiple recipient nodes will share a mailbox service.
-Each will have a distinct client identifier, but their transport reachability data and mailbox pubkey will be the same.
+Senders will get distinct STID and CIDs for each one, but their transport reachability data and mailbox pubkey will be the same.

 Multiple mailbox services could share the same reachability address.
 Their messages would be distinguished by the mailbox pubkey.

 Clients can use multiple mailbox services.
-All three components of the transport descriptor will be different, including the client identifier.
+All four components of the transport descriptor will be different.

 Renting an Inbox
 ----------------